Goals

 To prepare for lab, do the following:

-1. Be up to date on recent lectures: Stack/heap and linking
+- Be up to date on recent lecture content: Stack/heap and linking

-• Bring your laptop (with full charge) and full parts kit.
+- Bring your laptop (with full battery charge) and entire parts kit.

 Lab exercises